Managing log files

 Given the ephemeral nature of containers, we recommend you use the

-log_folder will be available on the host under
+log_folder option of your service definition will also be available on the host (server) under

 services: <service_name>: log_folder: /var/deploy/app/log

 This will store the logs for your service in two places:

 - Inside the container:

 The log path for a service is mounted on the server hosting that pod - not (necessarily) the Master.

 Other log directories

 - Auth requests, Fail2Ban:

 /var/log are automatically rotated on a daily basis and by default kept for 14 days into a sub-directory called